St. john Trauma Center: NORTHEASTern OKLAHOMA'S ONLY ACS-VERIFIED LEVEL II TRAUMA CENTER

-When seconds count, St. John Trauma Center stands ready to meet the needs of critically ill or injured patients, providing resuscitation, emergency surgery, diagnostic and medical treatment, and intensive care to trauma victims from across the region.
+When seconds count, the St. John Trauma Center stands ready to meet the needs of critically ill or injured patients, providing resuscitation, emergency surgery, diagnostic and medical treatment, and intensive care to trauma victims from across the region.

 About St. John Trauma Center

 The St. John Trauma Center was developed in 1997 for the specific purpose of improving care for patients with severe and multi-system injuries.
 Today, St. John provides advanced trauma care to more than 1,800 individuals per year.
 St. John averages 62,000 emergency department visits a year.
 In 2009, the St. John Trauma Center became the only ACS-verified trauma program in northeastern Oklahoma when it was designated as a Level II Trauma Center by the Verification Review Committee, an ad hoc committee of the Committee on Trauma of the American College of Surgeons.
 The Center was re-verified in 2012 and 2015.

 The St John Medical Center trauma team members are highly trained in providing care to injured patients, including certification in Advanced Trauma Life Support (ATLS) and the Trauma Nurse Core Course (TNCC).
 Our multidisciplinary trauma team is equipped to offer the entire range of services needed in the management of seriously ill and/or injured patients 24/7.